Federal judge allows Texas’s Harris County to count ballots cast via drive-through voting

 Voting in his car “was quicker and a more quiet process where I wasn’t bombarded by signs and people outside of a polling location,” said Tellez, an assistant principal at a nearby high school, who added that many of his colleagues also voted at the same location.
 “A lot of us were on edge” after hearing about the lawsuit, he said.

 In recent months, Republicans in Texas have launched numerous challenges to voting access.
-They successfully convinced the state Supreme Court to limit expansion of mail-in voting, and they beat back attempts by Harris County officials to send a mail-in application ballot to every registered voter in the county.
+They successfully persuaded the state Supreme Court to limit expansion of mail-in voting, and they beat back attempts by Harris County officials to send a mail-in-ballot application to every registered voter in the county.

 Other bids by Republicans to fight the expansion of curbside voting in Harris County, and to oppose an order from Gov. Greg Abbott (R) to extend the number of early voting days, were not successful.